ISOBUS (ISO 11783) Explained - A Simple Intro

 If you need to record your data offline, you can use the standalone CANedge1 to log 2 x CAN to an SD card.
 The device can be left in the tractor to record data for weeks or months.
 To collect the data, simply extract the SD card.

-Alternatively, you can use the CANedge2.
-This adds WiFi transfer, allowing it to automatically upload data to your own server (self hosted or cloud).
+Alternatively, you can use the CANedge2 (WiFi) or CANedge3 (3G/4G) to automatically upload data to your own server (self hosted or cloud).
 This enables e.g. large-scale data collection, automated reporting or predictive maintenance.